Wyrdgirn/D3DXScreenSelector/README.md

 Just put the `d3d9.dll` file in the same folder as the game executable.

-This library uses the `d3d9.dll` original from the system folder. you can change the path using the argument ` --d3d9path`
+This library uses the `d3d9.dll` original from the system folder. you can change the path using the argument ` --d3d9path`. some wrappers may work together, you can use this argument to set the path to that library, example: ` --d3d9path=d3d9_sweetfx.dll`.
+Not all wrappers are guaranteed to work with this library.

 # Compilation